Cloud Service Models Explained: PaaS vs. SaaS vs. IaaS vs. DBaaS

 - the customer just needs to plug in and use the product.

-These days, Software-as-a-Service applications are widely presented as tools that enable particular aspects of the business process.
-Essential business tools such as client emails, customer relationship platforms (like Hubspot), sales management (like Salesforce), financial services, human resources management, and so on can operate as SaaS.
+These days, SaaS apps are widely presented as tools that enable particular aspects of the business process.
+Essential business development tools such as client emails, customer relationship platforms (like Hubspot), sales management (like Salesforce), financial services, human resources management, and so on can operate as SaaS.

 One of the most significant benefits of SaaS cloud computing model architecture is its availability.
 Because the application is distributed through the vendor’s servers, the user can plug into it from whatever computer he uses through his account.
 The user-generated data is stored both on the vendor’s servers in an encrypted form and also on the user’s device.

-The other significant benefit of SaaS is the way it structure particular business model.
+The other significant benefit of SaaS is the way it structures a particular business model.
 Thanks to its deployment approach, the product is open for customization to fit specific user needs.
 Usually, this approach manifests itself in different product tiers.

 One of the most prominent examples of SaaS products is Evernote.